zoffixznet/writing/perl6/20160411-Perl-6-Be-A-Traitor.md

 ## Assign Default Values

-Pretend you have an app that has a bunch of configuration.
+Imagine you have an app that has a bunch of configuration.
 Let's create App::Config module that exports a custom trait `is config` to load that configuration from a JSON file: